History of the University

 Now things really started to move.
 After years of discussion, it was agreed that the Merchant Venturers' College and elements of the University College - formerly rivals - would merge to form a new Faculty of Engineering.
 Furthermore, the City Council offered the proceeds of a penny rate (some £7,000 a year), subject to a Charter being obtained.
 Best of all, when a petition for a Charter was submitted to the Privy Council, it met with royal favour.

 On 24 May 1909, 33 years after University College opened, the Charter, approved by King Edward VII, came into effect.
-It was a day of celebration across Bristol and the beginning of the story told in our University timeline.
+It was a day of celebration across Bristol.

 Explore the history of the city and the University and their links to slavery.